 As with most other named locations along the edge of the East Yorkshire coast, the actual village of Hollym is inland from the sea.
 Here, though, there is no associated cliff community.

 Visitors entering the parish of Hollym from the direction of the nearby seaside town of Withernsea are greeted by a full-size replica bovine gazing over the fence at the airfield [10 May 2017].

-The airfield at Hollym is much reduced as a result of a receding cliff line, seen in the background, and is used by a model aviation group.
+The airfield at Hollym is much reduced as a result of a receding cliff line, seen in the background, and in August 2016 an aircraft fell over the edge during landing (see report).
+The field is currently used by a model aviation group.
 There is another airstrip situated north of the village [21 September 2020].

 The Hollym cliff site in 2017, viewed from the cliff edge.
 Behind the weather dome lies the wastewater treatment works which serves Withernsea [10 May 2017].

 Operational for only a brief period, the weather dome was visible for some distance from the beach and along the cliff [16 November 2017].